 What is the expected time investment for PBA students between sessions?
 PBA students should plan for approximately 20 hours per trimester.
 Investing less than that amount (<15 hours) could diminish a return on student investment into PBA.
 Homework and assignments may include reading, problem solving and analyses.
 A case study analysis of a breeding program (referred to in class as the "final project") will be a required assignment prior to week 6 - graduation.

 What is required to successfully complete the course?
-Participants will be expected to attend all in-residence sessions, complete all assigned homework and pass periodic evaluations indicating academic mastery.
+Participants will be expected to attend all six sessions in-person, complete all assigned homework and pass periodic evaluations indicating academic mastery.
 Please note that in-person attendance is required and Zoom/hybrid options will not be available.

 Is there a degree or certificate awarded at completion of the course?
 As participants will not be enrolled in a formal degree program, they will not be eligible for a graduate degree.
 Participants successfully completing the Academy will receive a certificate of completion from the Plant Breeding Academy.

 How do I apply for EPBA?
 To provide a personalized learning environment, the program is limited to 20 participants.
 Applicants should complete the online application and upload their resume in order to be considered for enrollment.
 Applicants' background and experience will be reviewed to ensure they meet the minimal requirements before acceptance.
 Applicants must have a Bachelor of Science degree (or demonstrate equivalent professional experience) and have taken introductory courses in statistics and genetics.
 Practical experience, academic standing (GPA or equivalent) and rationale for participation in the Academy will be evaluated.
 Among applicants meeting the program requirements, acceptance will be on a first-come, first-served basis.
 Acceptance is not secured until paperwork is signed and the deposit is received.

 How do I pay the tuition?
 Payment procedures will be provided to applicants following acceptance into the Academy.
 Payment methods currently accepted are wire transfer payments or mailed check payments.

-Where can I get more information about the Academy?
-Contact Whitney Lowe at firstname.lastname@example.org.
+Still have questions about the European Plant Breeding Academy?
+Contact Whitney Lowe at email@example.com.